newrelic/docs-website/scripts/actions/translation_workflow/testing/README.md

     ```
 3. Create the database by running `creation_and_cleanup.sql` on your postgres instance.
 See the next section to do this in pgadmin.

-## How to start a pgadmin container to interact with your postgres container (optional)
+## How to start a pgadmin container to interact with your postgres container

 This step is not a prerequisite for running the script, but may be useful for creating your database (which is required) and debugging.